 A VPN, in a nutshell, anonymises your online browsing by encrypting any data that you might enter as well as shielding your location and IP address from view.
 This means that in theory your actions are completely untraceable and it prevents any prying eyes from having access to information you would rather keep to yourself.
-You can use a VPN on a laptop, desktop or mobile and it doesn't matter who your broadband provider is or if you have a wi-fi connection.
+You can use a VPN on a laptop, desktop or mobile and it doesn't matter who your broadband provider.

 How does a VPN work?

 When you log onto the internet via a VPN, your broadband connection is routed through multiple different servers.
 Any information shared as a result of your browsing is then hidden from view from anyone who might be watching, including your service provider.
 If somebody was trying to snoop on you when you were looking at their website they would only be able to see the IP address of the VPN provider rather than your own as you are using the secure network that the VPN provides.